 7. Treat Yourself to a Pick-me-up

-Post-partum hormones added to your guilt can make it seem like the end of the world, when it is not.
+Postpartum hormones added to your guilt can make it seem like the end of the world when it is not.
 Treat yourself to a pick-me-up.
 Perhaps you can take a long shower, with some relaxing music, followed by a facial.
-Confide in someone you can trust that you are struggling, spend some time in prayer or reflection, and find small ways you can give your mood a boost- an hour free to yourself, some extra sleep mid-day, a pedicure… whatever will refresh you and help give you a graciously needed new perspective.
+Confide in someone you can trust that you are struggling, spend some time in prayer or reflection, and find small ways you can give your mood a boost: an hour free to yourself, some extra sleep mid-day, a pedicure… whatever will refresh you and help give you some needed new perspective.

 8. Cut Yourself Some Slack!

 Childbirth is painful.
 It’s not the same for every mother, or even with every child.
 As hard as childbirth is, though, the long haul is still ahead.
 Raising kids is where it counts.
 So cut yourself some slack and focus on the job that matters now.
 Regardless of how your child was brought into this world, they are here now, and the road of motherhood awaits you.